CodeAndCake/AppsFromScratch/sessions/02/README.md

 }
 ```

 Currently the dropdown looks too small and its text is not **comfortable to read**.
-How do you change that?
+How do you fix that?

 ```css
 select